Spring has finally sprung for 2023, even if it doesn’t always seem that way with our Ohio weather.

 To switch to e-notification for Ohio 529 Plan communications, first log in to your account.
 To change your delivery preferences, go to your Profile and Documents section, then to Delivery Preference.
 Once there, select Edit Delivery Preferences and choose email.

 Another way to go green – by making online withdrawals.
-As the U.S. Postal Service may still experience delays in the delivery of all materials, this could affect your payments for your child’s qualified higher education expenses when you opt to mail the tax-free 529 withdrawal.
+As the U.S. Postal Service may still experience delays in the delivery of materials, this could affect your payments for your child’s qualified higher education expenses when you opt to mail the tax-free 529 withdrawal.

 The fastest method to pay a higher education institution is to make an online withdrawal request online.
 By doing so, you can have that money deposited directly into your bank account and then pay the school directly through the school’s online payment portal or you can write the check to cover your child’s qualified college costs.
 Please keep in mind the bank must be on file with CollegeAdvantage for at least 15 days before this is an available option.